SAP-samples/teched2025-DT265/exercises/ex2/README.md

             Text : {
                $value : cuisine.name,
                ![@UI.TextArrangement]: #TextOnly,
-            },
+            }
          }
-      } ;
+      };
       ```

       > Note: By using the `extend` directive, you can add new fields to existing entities, create new entities, and further more.
-Details beyond this excercise can be found in chapter [Extending the Data Model](https://cap.cloud.sap/docs/guides/extensibility/customization#extending-the-data-model) of the capire docmentation.
+Details beyond this exercise can be found in chapter [Extending the Data Model](https://cap.cloud.sap/docs/guides/extensibility/customization#extending-the-data-model) of the capire docmentation.

-      > Note: For more information beyond this excercise on how the prefix `x_` is defined in the base application, have a look at the chapter [Partner Reference Application tutorial - Poetry Slam Manager Application with Extensibility](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md#application-enablement).
+      > Note: The prefix x_ is based on the configuration maintained in the base application.
+This ensures that artifacts of the extension do not conflict with those in the base application, maintaining consistency and avoiding naming collisions.
+For more information beyond this exercise on how the prefix `x_` is defined in the base application, have a look at the chapter [Partner Reference Application tutorial - Poetry Slam Manager Application with Extensibility](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md#application-enablement).

 2. To extend the service model, you enhance the existing service of the base application.
 The newly created entities of the data model are automatically included in a read-only manner.
 They serve as targets for the corresponding compositions.
 You can also explicitly expose them as writable.